 What is Michigan 4-H?

-At the core of Michigan 4-H, and critical to the success of its youth, are more than 16,000 volunteers who give their time and talents to grow 4-H’ers.
+At the core of Michigan 4-H, and critical to the success of its youth, are thousands of volunteers who give their time and talents to grow 4-H’ers.
 These volunteers serve in a number of capacities: some choose to help at camp, teach a workshop or lead a club, while others chaperone an event, lend their professional skills or help at the fair.
 As they provide hands-on guidance and real-world experience, these volunteers also offer young people another crucially important element: a healthy adult role model who helps to grow their confidence and ignite their dreams for the future.

 Can volunteers grow with 4-H too?